Don’t Do These 35 Things If You Want to Sell Your House

 Don’t Ignore the Inspection Report

 The inspection report can be a critical negotiation tool in buying a home.
-Whatever issues the inspection report turns up can move the price down potentially.
+Whatever issues the inspection report turns up potentially can drive the price down.
+You might find yourself back at the negotiating table if the inspection report turns up numerous or costly issues with your home.

 Don’t Forget to Have Safety Equipment Installed and Working

-Make sure your smoke detector, carbon monoxide detector and other safety devices are working properly.
+Make sure your smoke detector, carbon monoxide detector, and other safety devices are working properly.
 Also, be sure to have an up-to-date fire extinguisher.
+Also, check out what type of fire extinguisher is best for home use.

 Appraisers are likely greeted by eager home sellers all the time.
-But back off and let them work.
-You can make their work pleasant but don’t go overboard and trail them through every room.
+Back off and let them work.
+You can make their work pleasant, but don’t go overboard and trail them through every room.
 It’s likely to set off alarms.

 Don’t Gloss Over the Appraisal

 Appraisers aren’t infallible so it’s important to review their work to verify the facts are correct.
-Square footage totals can vary from appraiser to appraiser.
+For example, square footage totals can vary from appraiser to appraiser.

 Don’t Take Your Own Photos